barkadosh1/IDD-Fa19-Lab2/README.md

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+The first mistake I made when wiring up my display was with understanding whether the vertical rails were connected or not.
+I also initially connected both the +5V and +3.3V power sources to the same power rail.
+However, when re-inspecting my board before plugging it into the computer, I realized that these two power sources needed to be connected to separate points.
+I also realized that there were 4 separate vertical rails – therefore, I changed my board and connected the +5V to one vertical rail and the +3.3V to another vertical rail.

+Additionally, when I first plugged my board in and uploaded the “Display” program, I did not notice any change.
+It took me a couple of minutes to realize that my potentiometer was turned all the way up.
+Once I turned it down and allowed more current to reach the display, the output of the program became visible.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**

 Within the code, there is a line of code lcd.print("hello, world!") which determines what string value is being flashed on the LCD.
 Therefore in order to change what is flashing, you simply need to change the string inside of the paranthesees -- I changed it to lcd.print("hello, Bar!").